Neha-Hussain75/Taak_app/README.md

-# Quzify — Quiz App with Timer ⏰
+# Quizify — Quiz App with Timer ⏰

 ## Objective
 A simple quiz app built with Jetpack Compose that displays multiple-choice questions one by one with a countdown timer.